 Applications will be made through DEW's Smarty Grants, online grants system.
-This new system is not yet operational however, improvements include the ability to track your applications progress throughout the grant process.
+System improvements include the ability to track your applications progress throughout the grant process.
 When applying, assistance will be available from the Smarty Grant Help Desk and the "Smarty Grant Applicant Help Guide".